dnapi/42_push_swap/README.md

 ## Objective

 The objective is to sort stack A in ascending order using a combination of the provided operations.
-The initial configuration of stack B is arbitrary.
+The initial configuration of stack B is empty stack.

 ## Constraints